Pamela Tiffin: Hollywood

 She won the leading role in the Twentieth Century-Fox musical remake State Fair (1962), in which she played Bobby Darin's love interest.
-She was one of the three leads in MGM's comedy Come Fly with Me (1963).
+Later, she was attached to a series of projects that never got off the ground, including an adaptation of Camelot with Laurence Olivier, and the main role in A Rage to Live, which was postponed and eventually shot in 1965 with Suzanne Pleshette; she was also offered the role of Tamiko in John Sturges' A Girl Named Tamiko, was considered for Tippi Hedren's role in Hitchcock's The Birds, and turned down a role in the Elvis Presley vehicle Girls!
+Girls!
+Girls!.
+She eventually was chosen as one of the three leads in MGM's comedy Come Fly with Me (1963).